 There are two types of 0% deals for holiday shopping you might see.

 Most 0% credit cards from banks and credit unions are in fact 0% APR credit cards.
 For a certain number of months, you won’t pay any interest on purchases you make.
 After that, it’ll work just like a normal credit card; you’ll pay interest on any balances you have.

-For example, if you open a 0% APR credit card with an 18-month 0% APR offer, you won’t pay any interest on purchases for those first 18 months—that includes any purchases from your first purchase all the way up to anything you buy until the end of the 18th month.
-But, the following month, you’ll owe interest like normal.
+For example, if you open a 0% APR credit card with an 18-month 0% APR offer, you won’t pay any interest on purchases for those first 18 months.
+That includes any purchases from your first purchase all the way up to anything you buy until the end of the eighteenth month.
+But during the following month, you’ll owe interest like normal.